CaptainStack/chromattis/README.md

 ## Running chromattis
 To run Chromattis locally type the following command from the root directory.

-`$ ./chromattis> npm run start`
+$ ./chromattis> `npm start` (or npm run dev)

 The game should now be accessible and playable in a web browser.
-If the game does not start automatically open a a browser and go to `https://localhost/chromattis:3000`.
+If the game does not start automatically open a browser and go to `https://localhost:3000`.

 ## Development
 Chromattis is a single page application (SPA) that runs entirely client-side within a web browser.
 It may be installed locally as a progressive web application (PWA).